 The laboratories are still working on analyzing the Ab-C samples, but preliminary results are exciting — Canada’s national COVID infection rate looks very low compared to other countries.
 The results are coming out a bit later than we’d hoped because we’ve added a second excellent laboratory test for all the samples, to attain the best possible analysis.
-We expect to have the results ready to distribute later this month.
+We expect to have the results ready to distribute in December.
 In this edition of the newsletter, we’ll tell you about the new antibody assay and review the results of five nationwide studies of COVID antibodies — Brazil, England, Iceland, Spain, and the United States.
 We’ll know soon how Canada stacks up against them.
 Once again, you have our gratitude for participating in Ab-C, which will help guide the next steps in the pandemic.

 Dr. Anne-Claude Gingras, Senior Investigator at the Lunenfeld-Tanenbaum Research Institute at Sinai Health System, has led the development of a high-throughput SARS-CoV-2 antibody assay that will be used on all Ab-C study samples.
 This second test will be run in parallel with the Unity Health Laboratory assay, led by Dr. Maria Pasic (featured in the first Ab-C update).
 Together, these tests will provide results of the highest possible accuracy.
 Development of the Sinai Health System assay is a true Canadian collaboration: Dr. Gingras worked with teams across Canada who provided donor samples; with the National Research Council of Canada, which provided viral proteins for detection of SARS CoV-2 antibodies; and with the National Microbiology Lab of Canada, which provided serology reference panels for validating the assay.